-- \ Alumni Medical Library.
+Alumni Medical Library.
 This library has a variety of accessible resources.
 If you have any questions about books, e-books, journals etc, don't hesitate to ask the front desk.
 If you require assistance with your research, the library staff will be delighted to assist you.
 Water coolers on the 11th and 13th floor have hot and cold water, great to make fresh tea as a study treat!
 The library has good climate control and food is permitted.
 Printing on the 11th and 12th floor.
-Students are given a \$12 printing card each semester. - \ 12th floor: Group tables with outlets, ample natural light.
+Students are given a \$12 printing card each semester.

+12th floor: Group tables with outlets, ample natural light.
+People often whisper and talk on this floor.

-People often whisper and talk on this floor. - \ 11th floor: Individual desks and large tables, computer labs and technical support.
-There is also a lounge with vending machines. - \ 13th floor: Individual desks and large tables.
-A couple study rooms are located along the back wall. - Keep in mind that elevator access to the Alumni Medical Library is limited to the 12th floor.
-However, the 11th and 13th floors can be accessed by those with special accessibility needs. - 7th Floor Evans Building has study rooms - Mugar Undergraduate Library.
+11th floor: Individual desks and large tables, computer labs and technical support.
+There is also a lounge with vending machines.

+13th floor: Individual desks and large tables.
+A couple study rooms are located along the back wall.

+Keep in mind that elevator access to the Alumni Medical Library is limited to the 12th floor.
+However, the 11th and 13th floors can be accessed by those with special accessibility needs.

+Mugar Undergraduate Library.
 Mugar is easily accessed from the medical campus by the BU shuttle service.
 Mugar has good hours during the school year, but large group study tables are hard to come by during midterm and finals seasons.
 GMS students receive a separate 500 page print quota per semester!

-- \ Boston Public Library.
+Boston Public Library.
 This beautiful library has limited hours in comparison to the BU libraries and is closed on Sundays.
 Located in the heart of the Back Bay, Boston Public Library is a quiet, productive place to study.
 It is also surrounded by wonderful places to eat and a great social scene in the evening.
-Library card holders also have discounted museum passes! - \ There is also a smaller South End branch closer to the Med Campus.